Using Lodash for fun and profit

 Objects in JS are dynamic: sometime, an information is optional or missing.

-For example, you might want to access order.customer.addresses.shipping.zipCode.
+For example, you might want to access order.customer.addresses.shipping.zipCode

 The shipping address can be optional, eg. if it is the same than the customer’s address.

-Plus we can have missing (undefined) information at any level.
+Plus we can have missing (undefined

 We can put the access in a try / catch block.
 But that’s ugly.